-I hope you find some best practice in this post that you didn’t know before, that will enhance your use of Salesforce Campaigns for better tracking and reporting.
+I hope you find some best practices in this post that will enhance your use of Salesforce Campaigns for better tracking and reporting.

 1. Standard Object, Many Use Cases